jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ---
 <a name='automatic_deployment'></a>
-##Automatic deployment
+##Automatic and manual deployment

 Builds are triggered when changes are delivered to a project.
 Successful builds are automatically deployed.

-You can also manually deploy in these ways:
+To manually deploy a specific successful build:
-  * On the build history page, drag a successful build to the box that is under a configured space.
+1. On the build history page, select a build.
+2. Drag the build to the box that is under a configured space.

-  * Next to a build, click **Deploy to** and select a stage that contains a deploy job.
+OR

+1. On the build history page, Click **Deploy to**
+2. Select a stage with a deploy job from the menu.

 ![Deploying an app after expanding a completed build][22]